The Existence of Superluminal Particles is Consistent with Relativistic Dynamics: Axioms for dynamics

 \section{Axioms for dynamics}

 In this section, we introduce axioms for dynamics of special relativity, which are some natural assumptions on collisions of inertial particles and they concern FTL particles, too.

 To introduce the notion of collisions of particles we need some definitions.
 The relativistic mass of body $b$ according to inertial observer $k$, in symbols $\m_k(b)$, is defined to be $q$ if $\M(k,b,q)$ holds and there is only one such $q\in\Q$; otherwise $\m_k(b)$ is undefined.
 Here we are interested in inertial bodies having relativistic masses.
-Body $b$ is called {\bf inertial particle}, in symbols $\IB (b)$, if{}f $b$ is an inertial body and $\m_k(b)$ is defined and is nonzero for every inertial observer $k$ according to whom the speed of $b$ is finite (i.e., $\IOb(k)\land v_k(b)<\infty \rightarrow \m_k(b)\neq 0$).
+Body $b$ is called {\bf inertial particle}, in symbols $\IB (b)$, if{}f $b$ is an inertial body and $\m_k(b)$ is defined for every inertial observer $k$.

 Body $b$ is {\bf incoming} {\bf (outgoing)} at coordinate point $\vx$ according to inertial observer $k$, in symbols $\inc_k(b,\vx)$ ($\out_k(b,\vx)$), if{}f $b$ is an inertial particle, $\vx$ is on the world-line of $b$, and the time component of each coordinate point on the world-line of $b$ different from $\bar x$ is less than (greater than) the time component of $\vx$ (see the left-hand side of Fig.\ref{ppcoll} and Fig.\ref{ppcoll1}):